pulumi/docs/content/docs/guides/crosswalk/aws/elb.md

 We recommend using ALBs for your ECS services unless it requires a feature that is only available with NLBs.

-For more extensive information about load balancing and ECS Services, please refer to AWS's [Service Load Balancing](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) documentation.
+For more extensive information about load balancing and ECS Services, refer to AWS's [Service Load Balancing](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) documentation.